-It is a good idea that each committee of an organization (AKA team, working group or sub-group) be clearly defined in writing.
+It is a good idea that each committee of an organisation (AKA team, working group or sub-group) be clearly defined in writing.
 This promotes understanding of who is in the group, what they aim to achieve, and how they intend to go about doing it.
-Below is a detailed template of what such a committee charter or definition sheet might include.
-Of course your group should customize this format to best match your group's unique needs and tendencies.
+Below is a basic template of what such a committee charter or definition sheet might include for you to customise.

 Committee Terms of Reference

-Scope / Jurisdiction(What are the bounds of responsibility and authority of the this sub-group?
+Scope / Jurisdiction[What are the bounds of responsibility and authority of the this sub-group?
 What do they need to address and what is outside their area of concern?
-What can they decide on and what needs group/board input?)
+What can they decide on and what needs higher authority approval?]

-Governance(Decision-making technique, e.g. consensus, 2/3 majority vote or chair's authority, etc. Relationships of authority within the group and with the greater organization.)
+Governance[Decision-making technique, e.g. consensus, 2/3 or majority vote, chair's authority, etc. Relationships of authority within the group and with the greater organisation.]

-- How communications outside of meetings will be conducted, e.g. phone or email.
+- How communications outside of meetings will be conducted, e.g. email list, Skype, Slack